m3047/trualias/README.md

 If you _are_ wildcarding a domain or stemming an account and you're using a filtering program such as procmail, you can still filter on the `Delivery-Account:`.
 See `/install/procmailrc` as one example.

+You can also run it as a milter, but I don't recommend that option unless you're already running milters.